gosub-com/Zurfur/README.md

 ## Threading

-The first version of Zurfur is targeted at replacing JavaScript, and will not support multi-threading.
-The `lock` keyword is reserved for future use.
-One thing that won't ever be supported is locking on any random object.
+The first version of Zurfur is targeted at replacing JavaScript, and will not support multi-threading except through web workers.

 #### Discussion